 If you’re looking to grow your business in 2021, SEO is a great way to do it.
 Yes it may cost more, but you’re going to get a return on your investment that is worth it.

 Let’s say right now your website isn’t getting a lot of traffic, or a lot of good traffic.
 You’re not selling many products, getting many form leads or calls.

 Just imagine a year from now if you invest in SEO efforts, you’ll be more visible in search, getting those conversions you’re looking for.
-My goal is to be able to show you that you’re paying us $X per month, and you’re getting X conversions at that cost.
-If you’re not seeing much activity on your website now, I want to be able to show you down the road that SEO has increased traffic, and driven X conversions specifically from the search results.
+My goal is to be able to show you that you’re paying $X per month, and you’re getting X conversions at that cost, or X transactions + $X in revenue.
+If you’re not seeing much activity on your website now, I want to be able to show you down the road that SEO has increased traffic, and driven X conversions or X/$X transactions and revenue specifically from the search results.

-If SEO, or integrating a complete digital marketing strategy is on your radar for 2020, I’d love to discuss your situation further.
-Just fill out this simple form or give us a call (513) 272-3432 and we’ll be happy to get the ball rolling.
+If SEO, or integrating a complete digital marketing strategy is on your radar this year, I’d love to discuss your situation further.
+Just fill out this simple form or give us a call (888) 519-0425 and we’ll be happy to get the ball rolling.